auth0/docs/articles/protocols/saml/saml-configuration/auth0-as-identity-provider.md

 ---
 description: How to configure Auth0 for use as a SAML identity provider
+tags:
+  - saml
 ---

 # Configure Auth0 as an Identity Provider